davelyon/davelyon.github.io/_posts/2017-08-16-jsondecoder-in-the-real-world.md

 If you've had a chance to try out the new `Codable` protocols recently made available in Xcode 9, you may have noticed that they're not exactly flexible in the way your previous JSON library might have been.
 The new `JSONDecoder` that is provided with the Swift standard library is a bit of a control freak, but with a little bit of protocol extension we can fix that.

 Available now for Swift 3 and 4 (in Xcode 9), the `Codable` API might at first seem intimidating.
 What exactly is a `KeyedDecodingContainer` and how to I turn my raw JSON data in to one?
-I won't be spending too much time on those details as they've been well covered by others, but I do want to set up a few things concepts before we use them.
+I won't be spending too much time on those details as they've been well covered by others, but I do want to set up a few concepts before we use them.

 To begin, we'll focus on the `Decodable` part of the API since that's where we need to be more flexible in dealing with what we get from a server that may well be out of our control.
 When we want to decode our payload, we'll create an instance of a `JSONDecoder`object and ask it to decode our raw JSON data in to a generic type: